magos-cyber/magos-cyber/README.md

-# Hi, I'm Andreas — Homelab Infrastructure & DevOps Engineer
+# Homelab Infrastructure & DevOps

 ## What I Do